-The problem is that with the light at the end of the tunnel is that it is often blinding.
+The problem is that the light we see at the end of training is that it is often blinding.
 “I’ve put my life on hold for the past ten years.
 I deserve this!”
 Or maybe it sounds more like this, “All of the other people I work with have nice homes and nice cars, don’t I deserve the same?”
-(As an aside, just because people wear expensive clothes, drive nice cars, and have big homes doesn’t mean they are wealthy.
-In fact, all it means is that they spend a lot of money, which means they probably aren’t building wealth).

 The 10% Rule Explained

 There are going to be multiple times in life where you receive a bump in pay.
 This may be due to a large (or small) promotion.
 This may be due to a quarterly or annual bonus.
 It may be because you achieved an incentive milestone such as publications, education, or clinically related incentives often given out in academic medicine.

 The 10% Rule is applied in these situations where you receive an increase in the amount you take home.

 The 10% Rule is as follows: